Convert WORD to PPSX via Java or Online App

-- Convert WORD to HTML by using Save member function
+- Convert WORD file to HTML by using save method

 - Initialize a new Presentation object